nezaj/web-bitelog/src/data/notes.md

+### 2/13/2022

+Weight: I avoided the scale the whole week.
+Didn’t want to face the weight since I had a huge calorie intake for the week.
+At the time of writing this review though I’ve started weighing myself again and am relieved to see there wasn’t a dramatic increase

+Nutrition: I loaded up hard on calories.
+There was some excess with sugar too.
+I was less mindful about my intake this week, sort of just let go.

+Exercise: Little bit less than last week but still 10+ hours which is fine by me

+Energy: My energy has been much better last two weeks thanks to increased calories and sleep

+Sleep: Better than previous week. allowing myself to sleep in if need be

+Stress: Pretty good.

+Overall: I feel like I wasn’t as mindful with my eating and thrown off from not eating home cooked meals.
+Looking to reign things back in next week

+Goals: For this week I want to try the following:

+* 2000 calories for days with 0-1x workouts
+* 2500 calories for days with 2x workouts
+* Workout 10+ hours again

+Working out 10+ hours a week takes a toll and I think I need both the extra calories and sleep.

+I’m also starting creatine this week.
+Will skip loading phase and just take 2.5G daily, I should be fully saturated by mid March.
+Will be curious to see effects over next 4 weeks

 ### 1/30/2022

 Weight: I avoided the scale after Thursday so no idea where I’m at right now.
 I definitely dislike weighing myself after big calorie days!